pnp/powerautomate-samples/samples/teams-invites-via-graph-api/README.md

 * Use of standard Power Automate Approvals
 * Adding Guest users to Tenant via Custom Connector/Graph API
 * Adding user to Team

+## Disclaimer

+**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**